shabnammirzoeva/Sprint-Planning-Notes/README.md

+**Sprint 13, 2022 Review:**

+**EPICS:**
+- Bordereau - Tuesday, March 29th.
+(Shout-out to @Inam ur Rehman @Gustaf Rydholm @Cristian Vergallo
+- Chargeback Handling - (Preliminary) Thursday.
+(Shout-out to @Anton Österberg @Carl-Johan Larsson).
+We need to wait at least 48hrs to ensure Bordereau release goes smoothly.
+In case of issues, we might postpone chargeback handling to next week.
+FYI: @Ashley Chong @Peter Nordenstedt @Sofie Lang.
+(B
+Other than these releases, our major focus this week is to continue development of price segmentation project, start looking into ISP Reporting in QS and complete MongoDB upgrade.

+**Here are our operational tickets:**
+- {In progress} IT: Buy now pay later, payment link doesn't work and tickbox missing #1111
+- {In progress} SE: Access rights for Electrolux Admin likely does not include uploading payment ingestion file #1106
+- IT: Add Care offer with price 11,90 to substitute terminated R&C's. #1130
+- FR/C4C: Set up FPR partial refund button on CCT on Staging for testing #1133
+- Wave 2 (SK + IE) Market Releases #1128

 **Sprint 12, 2022 Review:**

-**Epics: Price Segmentation**
+**Epics: Price Segmentation** {In progress}
 - Hacky - Pricing Segmentation #1121 @Bizdevs, we need support with product category mapping for their markets.
 - Master Data: ingest latest products/product categories #1120
 - Price Segmentation: available categories in Offerings #1113

-**{In progress}Bordereau Revamp Project #1027** - Final testing by BizDevs to be completed on 24th of March.
-Might require changes in the premium sheet for IPT calculations.
+**Bordereau Revamp Project #1027** - Testing completed.
+To be released on March 29th.
-**{In progress} Improved Chargeback Handling #1026** - Deadline: W11 - Release date: March 30.
+** Improved Chargeback Handling #1026** - Completed.
+(Preliminary) release planned on Thursday.
+We need to wait at least 48hrs to ensure Bordereau release goes smoothly.
+In case of issues, we might postpone chargeback handling to next week.
 As for the operational tasks, here is the list:
-- IT: C4C ticket mashup is not working #1115
+- <strike> IT: C4C ticket mashup is not working #1115
-- SE: Access rights for Electrolux Admin likely does not include uploading payment ingestion file #1106
-- IT: Buy now pay later, payment link doesn't work and tickbox missing #1111
 - QS: Reporting showing wrong "Team" #1112
 - BE/NL: Update sender adress #1107
 - SE: Cancel cancellations emails sent to operationsupport #1101